Credit card: United States

 The Credit CARD Act of 2009 requires that consumers opt in to over-limit charges.
 Some card issuers have therefore commenced solicitations requesting customers to opt into over-limit fees, presenting this as a benefit as it may avoid the possibility of a future transaction being declined.
 Other issuers have simply discontinued the practice of charging over-limit fees.
 Whether a customer opts into the over-limit fee or not, banks will in practice have discretion as to whether they choose to authorize transactions above the credit limit or not.
 Of course, any approved over-limit transactions will only result in an over-limit fee for those customers who have opted into the fee.
 This legislation took effect on 22 February 2010.
 Following this Act, the companies are now required by law to show on a customer's bills how long it would take them to pay off the balance.

+France

+What is called a credit card in the United States — meaning the customer has a bill to pay at the end of the month — does not exist in the French banking system.
+A debit card debits the customer's account as the transaction is made, while a credit card debits it at the end of the month automatically, making it impossible to fall into debt by forgetting to pay a credit card bill.

+Specialized credit companies can provide these cards, but they are separate from the regular banking system.
+In this case, the consumer decides the maximum amount which can not be exceeded.

+Credit scores or credit history do not exist in France, and therefore the need to build a credit history through credit cards does not exist.
+Personal information cannot be shared among banks, which means there is no centralized system for tracking creditworthiness.
+The only centralized system in France is for individuals who have not repaid credit or issued checks without sufficient funds or those who file for bankruptcy.
+This system is handled by the Banque de France.

+Vietnam

+In Vietnam, there are currently over 39 million active credit cards.
+Credit limits in this country are set by the bank or card issuing organization based on various factors such as the applicant's income, credit score, credit history, and personal financial profile.
+Credit limits can be adjusted upon request and agreement between the user and the card provider.
+The penalty for exceeding the credit limit is set by each bank and usually ranges from 1% to 5% of the over-the-limit amount per month.
+In addition, cardholders will also be charged interest on the amount spent over the limit.